-Management Committee members and the Head teacher will ensure all contractors and sub-contractors are properly selected and vetted with regard to their health and safety competence.
+The Head teacher will ensure all contractors and sub-contractors are properly selected and vetted with regard to their health and safety competence.
 The selection of contractors will take into account contractor competence, i.e. membership of and accreditation by recognised bodies, liability insurance and other related factors, to ensure health and safety compliance is met.
 Questionnaires are available to assist in the selection process.